engg-ahmad/vue-threejs-setup/README.md

 # vue-threejs-app

-This template should help get you started developing with Vue 3 in Vite.
+This boilerplate facilitates the configuration of three.js within a Vue environment.

 ## Recommended IDE Setup